Skip to Main Content

 Credit score minimum: No requirement from VA, but generally 620

 The Department of Veterans Affairs (VA) doesn’t set a minimum credit score requirement for the mortgages it backs, including refinances.
-However, not every lender is willing to do a VA loan refinance without accounting for credit score, and they often require at least 620.
+However, many lenders do require at least a 620 for a VA loan refinance.

 Credit score for USDA refinance